-In The Mix is a group of fantastic jazz musicians performing all styles of jazz: swing. bop, latin, and contemporary to entertain guests at jazz clubs, fund raising events, private parties, street fairs, corporate events and hotel and convention events.
-We perform as a trio, quartet, quintet or sextet in different instrument and vocal combination depending on the client’s need and size of the venue.
-New to GigSalad but we have been performing together for over 10 years in restaurants, fund raising and gala events, private parties, club functions, art and wine festivals, large hotel events,
+In The Mix is a group of fantastic jazz musicians performing all styles of jazz entertaining guests at private parties, corporate events, jazz clubs, fund raising events, street fairs, and hotel and convention events.
+We perform in different instrument and vocal combination based on the client’s need and size of the venue.

 Price Range: Call us for a consultation and quote.